linux-china/dotenvx-java/README.md

 # Jakarta Configuration

-Dotenvx-java is compatible with [Jakarta Configuration](, you can use it as follows:
+Dotenvx-java is compatible with [Jakarta Configuration](https://github.com/jakartaee/config), you can use it as follows:

 For example, you can define a configuration class: